 Territorial dispute Tsnelisi - Chorchana The purple dashed line is the Administrative Boundary Line upheld by Georgia.
 The red line indicates the "border" as claimed by South Ossetia.Map loading, please wait ...

 Archives and history

 In 2018 a Commission installed by the de facto Parliament of South Ossetia performed a “historical and archival research”.
-It was specifically tasked to solve “the issue of the border demarcation” after alleged appeals from Tskhinvali controlled Tsnelisi village.
-Civil.ge cited the Georgian Reconciliation Minister Ketevan Tsikhelashvili who said “the Commission is a provocation” that could “aggravate security and humanitarian situation on the ground.”
-Locals however, complained parts of their village are located outside the “border of the republic”.
+It was specifically tasked to solve “the issue of the border demarcation” after appeals from Tsnelisi village.
+Civil.ge quoted Georgian Reconciliation Minister Ketevan Tsikhelashvili saying “the Commission is a provocation” that could “aggravate security and humanitarian situation on the ground.”
+Tsnelisi locals however, complained parts of their village are located outside the “border of the republic”.
 The Commission concluded the disputed area near Tsnelisi “belongs” to South Ossetia.
 “It was always part of the South Ossetian Autonomous Region since its creation in 1922”.
-The Commission concluded among other things a fake map from 1982 was used for marking the (current de-facto) “border”.
+The Commission concluded among other things a “fake map” from 1982 was used for marking the (current de-facto) “border”.

 Juggling with maps

 Both Russian and separatist South Ossetian representatives have determined previous administrative boundaries of the former South Ossetian Autonomous Oblast.
 They are using reference material of different years for demarcation activities that suits their benefit.
 According to the Institute for Development of Freedom of Information (IDFI)

 “the Russian occupational regime is planning to go back to the old administrative borders of the South Ossetian autonomous province which existed during Soviet times.
 In order to define the so-called borders (occupation lines) of Georgia’s occupied territories, the border-guards of the Russian Federation and the separatist regime use the topographic maps of the general staff of the Soviet military published between 1976-1986.